 Understanding Marriage and Divorce in Oregon

 In Oregon, marriage is defined as a civil contract between individuals who are at least 17 years old and capable of understanding their commitment.
 This union is often entered into for various reasons, including love, companionship, financial benefits, and cultural traditions.
-However, despite the initial intentions, not all marriages endure.
+However, despite the initial intentions, not all marriages last.
 As experienced Oregon family law attorneys, we understand that marriages can face challenges that sometimes lead to divorce.
 Recognizing the early warning signs can help couples address issues proactively.

 Seven Signs Your Marriage May Be Heading for Divorce